 - 2 cups or more cooked brown rice for serving

-- Remove the bacon from the skillet and set aside to cool on a paper towel.
+- Cook the turkey bacon: Heat 1 tablespoon of olive oil in a pan or large skillet.
+Add the turkey bacon, cook about 10 minutes until crisp, turning occasionally.
+Remove the bacon from the skillet and set aside to cool on a paper towel.
 Break the bacon into small bits when it is cool, and reserve for topping the Hoppin’ John.

-- Wipe most of the excess grease from the pan--though there isn’t much with turkey bacon--and add the remaining olive oil.
+- Sauté onion: Wipe most of the excess grease from the pan–though there isn’t much with turkey bacon–and add the remaining olive oil.
 Heat the pan on medium, then add the onions.
+Cook the onions for about 5 minutes, they should be starting to soften at this point.

-- Cook the onions for about 5 minutes, they should be starting to soften at this point.
-Add the pepper, sauté for another 5 minutes.
+- Add pepper and garlic: Add the pepper, sauté for another 5 minutes.
 Add the garlic, cook for a minute more.

 - Add the honey and optional smoked maple syrup, if using.
 Stir to combine.
 Simmer the mixture for 10 minutes, stirring occasionally.

 - Serve with rice: Plate a portion of rice, the scoop a serving of the Hoppin’ John over the rice.
 Top the Hoppin’ John with a sprinkling of the scallions, reserved bacon bits, bacon and cheese.
 Enjoy!

 - Turkey bacon has a much lower fat content than regular pork bacon, so less grease is left behind after cooking.
 I wouldn’t try to tell you I like turkey bacon as much as traditional bacon, but certainly adds some nice flavor to the rest of this dish.